Humanities and Social Sciences Research Committee

 The mission of the College of Humanities and Social Sciences Research Committee is to encourage and actively support research and scholarship in the College of Humanities and Social Sciences.

 Because the committee is required to make substantive judgments about academic quality, familiarity with research is the single most important criterion for service on the committee.
 Therefore, membership shall be restricted to faculty involved in research and scholarly activity.
-Research activity is defined as conducting, publishing, or presenting research or scholarship in the last three years, as indicated in a faculty member's CV.
+Research activity is defined as conducting, publishing, or presenting research or scholarship in the last three years, as indicated in a faculty member’s CV.
+Departments should recommend for appointment to the committee faculty who have a demonstrated record of leadership in research and scholarships.
+Appointments to the committee will be for no less than one academic year.

 The committee must meet at least twice during the academic year, once in the fall and once in the spring.